andycranston/pixeldetail/README.md

 [pd-detail.bmp](https://raw.githubusercontent.com/andycranston/pixeldetail/master/pd-detail.bmp)

-Open the above link in a new tab or Window so you can keep reading here.
+If possible try and open the above link in a new tab or window so you can keep reading here.

 For each pixel in the original image a larger "pixel box" is created which measures (by default) 48 pixels wide by 48 pixels tall.
 In the top left of